-We cover in our post “Tips for Sustainable Travel“ that the best way to travel is with certified, Eco-friendly accommodation, tour companies, and operators.
+We cover in our post “Tips for Eco Travels and Sustainable Travel“ that the best way to travel is with certified, Eco-friendly accommodation, tour companies, and operators.
 However, we know that these places often come with a premium price tag and that this makes it difficult when traveling on a budget.
 Instead, if you are not able to support those “certified” businesses, make informed choices about the companies you support

 - Ask them how they treat their people.